-Prerequisite: Successful completion of all first semester courses with a grade of C or higher and a cumulative GPA of 2.5.
-This course prepares the student for overall patient care in the clinical setting including use of basic dental equipment, patient assessment, documentation, patient education, preventative and therapeutic treatment, oral hygiene recommendations and auxiliary procedures.
+Prerequisite: Successful completion the first semester of the Dental Hygiene program with a grade of C or higher in all courses, a cumulative GPA of 2.5 or higher, and proof of current Cardiopulmonary Resuscitation/Basic Life Support Certification.
+This course prepares the student for overall patient care in the clinical setting including use of basic dental equipment and instruments, patient assessment, periodontal treatment planning, documentation, patient education, preventative treatment, oral hygiene instruction and supportive procedures.
 Under the direction of an instructor, students integrate hands-on skills with entry-level critical thinking and problem-solving skills.
 Clinical experiences are unpaid learning experiences.